What are the different types of knee injections for bone on bone knees

 - Bone Marrow Aspirate Concentrate or bone marrow concentrate type stem cell therapy

-At our center we use stem cell therapy, but not all of these listed above.
-We also use stem cell therapy on a few patients, not every patient.
+At our center, we use stem cell therapy, but not all of these are listed above.
+We also use stem cell therapy on a few patients, but not every patient.

 People with knee osteoarthritis pain, probably like yourself, go to the orthopedist and hear over and over about their eventual need for a knee replacement.
 You may have been given a much more critical, “we should schedule this knee replacement now,” recommendation because it took you a long time to walk from the reception area to the examination room, and all along the way you may have been reaching and lunging for chairs, walls, and counters to use as support and your doctor saw you do it.

 You would like to avoid the knee replacement for various reasons, all equally important to you.
 In your research, you have come upon stem cell therapy.
 You read through some websites that suggest this simple, possibly one-time injection, will make all your pain go away.
 This is unrealistic thinking as this is almost never the case.
 The reason it is almost never the case is that stem cell therapy, even when most effective, requires a comprehensive approach to treatment that includes multiple treatments or the use of Prolotherapy injections into the knee’s supportive ligaments.